The fdisk command on Linux Explained

 By default, the fdisk command creates standard Linux partitions.
 It supports many other partition types as well.
 To view a complete list of all supported partition types, you can use the l command.
 The l command lists all supported partition types with their hexacode.

-listing partition type
+Listing partition type

 Let us change the type of the last partition to LVM.